My pet woes

 “Say something na!” and so on.
 After a few minutes, disappointed, they decided to leave it alone.
 But because the bird did not talk, they reprimanded the store boy.
 “Tu ne toh kaha tha who bolta hai!
 Magar yeh toh goonga hai…ullu mat bana!”

 I wanted to interrupt and say, “Chalo jee, let’s put you all in the cage and let me ask you if you are sad or not!”
 But I decided against it.
 No point in talking sense or reasoning with such duds.
-They simply saw the bird as a plaything.
+They just saw the bird as a plaything.
 Locked in a cage, the bird or any animal is not much, is it?
 Also, who said each exotic bird was to be addressed as 'Mithoo'?

 I played with her while I chatted up with the storekeeper.
 They were just 40 days old.
 I was totally enamoured with a few licks, nips and scratches!
 I wanted to take her home!
 But couldn’t for a variety of reasons.
 Dragged hubby back from the salon to show him the pups and luckily he showed some enthusiasm too.
 We left promising ourselves to get a doggy home once we were thoroughly settled.